The Little Review: History

+for a while, Margaret C. Anderson and Jane Heap published The Little Review out of a ranch in Muir Woods, in southwestern Marin County, California, in the San Francisco Bay Area).

 Ezra Pound approached Anderson in late 1916 to help with the magazine, explaining, “[T]he Little Review is perhaps temperamentally closer to what I want done”.
 Pound became foreign editor in 1917.

-In the same year, The Little Review moved to Greenwich Village in New York City.
+In 1917, The Little Review moved to Greenwich Village in New York City, then Margaret C. Anderson took it to Paris.